Alluxio/alluxio/docs/en/compute/Tensorflow.md

 By co-locating Tensorflow applications with Alluxio worker, Alluxio caches the remote data locally for the future access, providing data locality.
 Without Alluxio, slow remote storage may result in bottleneck on I/O and leave GPU resources underutilized.
-When concurrently writing or reading big files, Alluxio-FUSE can provide significantly better performance when running on Alluxio worker node.
-When the worker node has big enough memory space to host all the training data, Alluxio-FUSE on worker node can provide nearly 2X performance improvement.
+When concurrently writing or reading big files, Alluxio POSIX API can provide significantly better performance when running on Alluxio worker node.
+When the worker node has big enough memory space to host all the training data, Alluxio POSIX API on worker node can provide nearly 2X performance improvement.

 ### Configure Alluxio write type and read type